-L’Ecrivain’s 21st birthday, in 2010, saw one of Dublin’s top restaurants receive a well-thought out redesign and there is still a freshness and buzz about the dining room that is more usually associated with a brand new restaurant,
+One of Dublin’s top dining destinations since 1989, L’Ecrivain still has a freshness and buzz that is more usually associated with a brand new restaurant,

-This celebrated fine dining establishment has a special sparkle and a convivial vibe has always been a trademark of L’Ecrivain, where loyal diners come expecting wonderful cooking and leave feeling content every time.
+While celebrated for fine dining, a special sparkle and a convivial vibe has always been a trademark of L’Ecrivain, where loyal diners come expecting wonderful cooking and leave feeling content every time.
 The combination of Derry Clarke’s multi-starred cooking and Sallyanne’s front of house hospitality create a top class experience to savour.

 This Dublin restaurants seafood dishes are exceptional, whether it’s cod with white asparagus, squid, parsley purée squid ink aioli, chorizo & pistachio crumb, or maybe monkfish with artichoke purée, beans, chicken confit tortellini baby gem lettuce.